Physician Engagement

 Like many medical schools across the country, the UWSOM wants to make sure that applicants are making an informed decision before they spend their time and money to apply to and attend medical school.
 Shadowing provides prospective physicians with the opportunity to witness firsthand both the joys and frustrations of practicing medicine.
 To learn more about being shadowed by a pre-med student, please visit our Shadowing page.

-The Center for Health Equity, Diversity and Inclusion at UWSOM provides free summer enrichment programs for high school and college students who are interested in pursuing medicine or dentistry.
-These include the following.
+The Center for Workforce Inclusion and Healthcare System Equity (WIHSE), within the Office of Healthcare Equity (OHCE) at UW SOM provides free summer enrichment programs for K-12 youth, high school, college students who are interested in pursuing medicine, public health, or dentistry.
+These include the following:

 Participate in panel discussions